imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 of these options are available.
 Since a IPv6 host addresses is going to be configured automatically on interfaces, the role of
 DHCPv6 is often to recieve a IPv6 Prefix Delegation using DHCPv6-PD.

+Dual Stack
+**********

+Dual Stack operations with concurent IPv4 and IPv6 addresses assigned to the same physical networks is a very common configuration.
+Opuntia allows this type of configuration but since you can not run multiple protocols on a single Opuntia interface; Opuntia by default includes multiple Interfaces for upstream DHCP (*Wan*) and DHCPv6 (*Wan_6*).
+These interfaces allow the operator to configure protocol DHCP and DHCPv6 on the same physical Linux Interface.
+Care must be taken to be sure the same physical interface is referenced in both the *Wan* and *Wan_6* Opuntia Interfaces.

 Web GUI
 *******